Frequently Asked Questions

-What services does the Office of Parent and Family Engagement provide?
+What services does the Office of Family and Civic Engagement provide?

-• We welcome and onboard families of new UK students into the campus community.
+- We welcome and onboard new students and families into the campus community.

-• We educate families of UK students on policies, resources, and best practices.
+- We educate UK students, their families, and faculty on policies, resources, and best practices.

-• We serve as a referral agent to families of UK students for University of Kentucky and Lexington-based resources and services.
+- We serve as a referral agent to students and their families for University of Kentucky and Lexington-based resources and services.

-• We support campus partners in their work with families of UK students.
+- We support campus partners in their work with parents and families of UK students and service-learning initiatives.

-How does the Office of Parent and Family Engagement define “family?”
+How does the Office of Family and Civic Engagement define “family?”

 How does UK support parents and families?